 Researchers are exploring ways to make industrial and manufacturing processes much more efficient.
-Industry accounts for about 31% of all energy consumption in the United States, more than any other sector of the economy.
-Seven energy-intensive industries use three-fourths of that power: aluminum, chemicals, forest products, glass, metal casting, mining, and steel.
-As a result, public/private-sector partnerships and research programs are focusing on those areas.
+Industry accounts for about one-third of all energy consumption in the United States, more than any other sector of the economy, and its use of energy is expected to grow about 11% (0.4% per year) during the next 25 years.
+Nearly all of that increased demand will be for petroleum and natural gas.

 A similar effort is under way in analyzing the energy-intensive forest products industry.
 Researchers have identified enhanced raw materials, next-generation mill processes, improved fiber recycling, and wood processing as candidates for improvements in efficiency.

 - Energy-Efficiency Standards and Green Building Certification Systems Used by the Department of Defense for Military Construction and Major Renovations (2013)

 - Energy Reduction at U.S. Air Force Facilities Using Industrial Processes: A Workshop Summary (2013)

 - Making Value for America: Embracing the Future of Manufacturing, Technology, and Work: Summary (2015)